CHMAND/FabricLabs/README.md

 Mathias, please include a little info + link in this section

+In this lab we will go through the data integration capabilities in Fabric through the tutorial for [Data Factory end-to-end scenario](https://learn.microsoft.com/en-us/fabric/data-factory/tutorial-end-to-end-introduction).
+In module 1 you'll learn how to make a data pipeline to load data into Fabric for further transformation and use.
+If you finish early you'll get a chance to try out either of the optional module 2 or 3 for practice on how you transform data with dataflows or send up pipeline alerting with Outlook.

 ## Notebooks & Data Transformation using Dataflow Gen2

 In this lab we will go through the tutorial on [Transform Data with a Dataflow](https://learn.microsoft.com/en-us/fabric/data-factory/tutorial-end-to-end-pipeline).
 The focus is on module 2 and 3, while module 1 is a fast reiteration of copying data into a lakehouse.
 Without data there is not much to transform.

 We will also introduce notebooks as a way of transforming data, but as we will be visiting them again with Machine Learning their hands-on experience will come later.

 ## Data Warehouse in Fabric